MOUNTAIN VIEW, CA, USA, 5 March 2017–

 About Science Exchange

 Science Exchange is the world’s leading marketplace for outsourced research.
 Science Exchange provides an efficient procure-to-pay platform for ordering services from the world’s largest network of scientific service providers.
 Through Science Exchange, clients gain access to over 2,500 qualified service providers, all with pre-established contracts in place that protect client intellectual property and confidentiality.
 This increases scientists access to innovation and significantly improves their productivity because they are freed up from the administrative tasks and delays associated with sourcing, establishing and managing service provider contracts.
 At an organizational level, the Science Exchange enterprise program enables organizations to consolidate the long tail of research outsourcing spend into a single strategic relationship driving significant efficiency and cost savings.
 To date, Science Exchange has raised over $30 million from Maverick Capital Ventures, Union Square Ventures, Index Ventures, OATV, the YC Continuity Fund, and others.
-For more information visit www.scienceexchange.com.
+For more information visit blog.scienceexchange.com.

 About Y Combinator